 Start with a Simple Rub

-We start by cutting our pork tenderloin in half lengthwise to have two equal lengths of meat.
+We start by cutting our pork tenderloin in half crosswise to have two equal lengths of meat.
 This will help the pressure cooking process.
 Then we add a rub of brown sugar, salt, pepper, paprika, onion powder and garlic powder.
 Fresh, course ground pepper is my choice to use and I like to go heavy on it.
 I personally love to use a peppercorn medley which consists of black peppercorns, pink peppercorns, green peppercorns, white peppercorns and coriander.
 The combination of peppercorns, especially when fresh ground creates such a wonderful flavor profile when combined with the other seasonings for this recipe.
 You can find peppercorn medley grinders in just about any supermarket spice section, usually very affordably too.

 Prepare the meat